-16 years after its first checkin, SQLite is the most widely deployed database engine in the world. such open source project is a good candidate to learn how to make your code easy to understand and to maintain.
+16 years after its first checkin, SQLite is the most widely deployed database engine in the world.
+An open source project such as this is a good candidate for learning how to make your code easy to understand and to maintain.

-Let’s discover some facts about the SQLite code base, for that let’s begin with the following code snippet:
+Let’s discover some facts about the SQLite code base, beginning with the following code snippet:

 Here are some remarks concerning this function:

 - The function exit as early as possible.